 States that allow DACA Students to be eligible for financial aid

-There are several states that allow DACA students to be eligible for financial aid.
+Several states allow DACA students to be eligible for financial aid.
 For instance, these states include:

 - New Jersey – New Jersey City University